3456kayy/Bash-Scripting/README.md

-<h1>Demonstrating Scripting Skills With Bash</h1>
+<h1>Demonstrating Scripting Skills with Bash</h1>

 <h2>Description</h2>
-Project consists of a simple PowerShell script that walks the user through "zeroing out" (wiping) any drives that are connected to the system.
-The utility allows you to select the target disk and choose the number of passes that are performed.
-The PowerShell script will configure a diskpart script file based on the user's selections and then launch Diskpart to perform the disk sanitization.
+Below is a series of Bash scripts that focus on automating tasks and performing calculations using command-line tools.
+The scripts demonstrate proficiency in handling user input, applying conditional logic, and performing arithmetic operations with precision.
+Additionally, the project highlights skills in utilizing core Linux features to manipulate data and automate tasks efficiently.
+These scripts provide examples of how automation and scripting can simplify  tasks and improve efficiency.
 <br />